We all need a certain amount of fat in our diet. But what’s the right kind?

 But it’s important to know how much of it to include in our diet.
 Nutritionists agree that eating the right amount of the right type of fats is just as important as the total amount we eat.

 There are three main types of fat: saturated, polyunsaturated and monounsaturated.
 We have all three in our diets, but because some are better for us than others, it’s important to be aware of the amount of each type of fat you are eating.

-Omega-6 polyunsaturated fats (also called ‘omega-6 polyunsaturates’) are mainly found in plant-based oils, such as vegetable oils and those made from seeds (like sesame oil) and nuts (like almond oil).
+Also called ‘omega-6 polyunsaturates’, are mainly found in plant-based oils, such as vegetable oils and those made from seeds (like sesame oil) and nuts (like almond oil).

-Omega-3 polyunsaturated fats (also called omega-3 polyunsaturates) have now been shown to be particularly important in heart health, especially the long-chain omega-3 fatty acids present in oily fish.
+Also called omega-3 polyunsaturates, have now been shown to be particularly important in heart health, especially the long-chain omega-3 fatty acids present in oily fish.
 One way these fatty acids are thought to provide benefit is by helping the body to regulate blood cholesterol levels, which can help to prevent heart disease.
 Eating one portion of oily fish per week will provide the recommended level of omega-3 polyunsatures in the diet.

 - Eat at least two portions of fish per week, one of which should be oily (choose from salmon, mackerel, sardines, pilchards or herring)